Twisted Tape Heat Exchanger CFD: Fluent Tutorial on Double-pipe HE

 Twisted Tape in Double-pipe Heat Exchanger CFD Simulation

-Figure 1: CFD Model of Twisted Tape in Double-pipe Heat Exchanger
+Figure 1: The 3D model of the Twisted Tape in Double-pipe Heat Exchanger CFD simulation.

 User-defined Function